minthehouse/gym-bro-node-api/README.md

 ### 4. Integrated FoodData Central API
 - **U.S. Department of Agriculture:** The API integrates with the FoodData Central API for comprehensive food search functionality and nutritional information retrieval.

+### 5. Render Hosting Platform
+- **Render:** The application is hosted on the Render platform, eliminating the need for manual installations.
+Render provides seamless deployment and scaling.

 ## Testing

 For development and testing purposes, the `Thunder Client` VS Code extension is recommended for endpoint testing.
 This extension simplifies the process of testing API endpoints directly within the VS Code environment.